 Other conveyance system agreements the BSA has finalized in the past two years and their resultant progress is as follows:

-- Rising Sun Road Pump Station Force Main: As noted previously, the existing force main was extended approximately 1,200 linear feet.
-Since this force main extension provided only limited capacity improvements to service a 1.4 million square feet warehouse facility and not the entire upstream service area, a developer has agreed to upgrade the existing 3,000 linear feet of 6 inch diameter force main with 12 inch diameter force main piping along with replacing the existing pumps and associated electrical components.
-These force main improvements have been designed and the NJDEP Treatment Works Permit has been received and should start construction 2017.
+The existing force main was extended approximately 1,200 linear feet in March 2016.
+Since this force main extension provided only limited capacity improvements to service a 1.4 million square feet warehouse facility and not the entire upstream service area, a developer has upgraded the existing 3,000 linear feet of 6 inch diameter force main with 12 inch diameter force main piping and replaced the pumps and associated electrical components.
+These force main improvements were active in December 2017.

 Finally, there are two (2) active pumps at the Mile Hollow Pump Station.
 A third pump has been inoperable for an extended period of time.
-When the budget permits the BSA will consider adding a third pump with its own control system as a backup system to supplement the existing emergency generator.
+The BSA will be installing two new pumps and three new guide rail systems in July of 2018.
+The third pump will be budgeted for installation in early 2019.

-If you have any questions please call Richard Eustace the Executive Director of the BSA at 609-291-9105.
-The Board of the BSA meets on the third Monday of each month at 6pm, except for January and February, when the meeting is held the third Tuesday.
+If you have any questions please call Richard Eustace the Executive Director of the BSA at 609.291.9105 The Board of the BSA meets on the third Monday of each month at 6pm.